sensu/sensu-go-workshop/lessons/operator/12/README.md

 Various Sensu components support execution of external programs.
 For example, Sensu checks and pipe handlers execute `command`s (see [Lesson 4] and [Lesson 7] for more information about checks and handlers).
-Sensu doesn't have any hard requirements about how these executable programs are installed.
+Sensu doesn't place any specific requirements about where or _how_ these executable programs are installed.
-Plugins can be installed by a traditional configuration management system, or via Sensu Assets.
+Plugins can be installed by a traditional configuration management system like [Puppet], [Chef], or [Ansible] – or via Sensu Assets.

 Sensu Assets can also be used in tandem with alternate installation methods, making it easy to adopt Sensu Assets over time (i.e. there's no need for a wholesale migration to Sensu Assets).